ARR Reviewing Process

 Pre-cycle tasks

-Before every cycle, there is a request for availability with two questions: (1) what is your maximum load for new assignments, where 0 indicates you are not able to review new submissions, and (2) whether you are willing to review resubmissions, even if you answered ‘0’ to (1).
-It is helpful to agree to review any resubmissions so the authors can get the same reviewers again (assuming they did not request new reviewers).
+Before every cycle, there is a request for availability with two questions: (1) what is your maximum load for new assignments, where 0 indicates you are not able to be an AC for any new submissions, and (2) whether you are willing to be an AC for resubmissions, even if you answered ‘0’ to (1).
+It is helpful to agree to return as an AC for any resubmissions so the authors have continuity (assuming they did not request a change of AC).

-In a cycle right before a major conference commitment date, the average reviewer load is 3 papers (the range has been 1-9).
-In other cycles, where there are fewer submissions, the median reviewer load is 1 paper (range 1-6).
-Note, these values are calculated based only on the reviewers who were assigned papers.
-In the quieter cycles, most reviewers are not assigned any papers.
+In a cycle right before a major conference commitment date, the average AC load is 7 papers (the range has been 1-12).
+In other cycles, where there are fewer submissions, the average AC load is 2 papers (range 1-5).
+Note, these values are calculated based only on the ACs who were assigned papers.
+In the quieter cycles, most ACs are not assigned any papers.

 In-cycle tasks